Implementing Real-Time Notifications with Laravel: A Complete Guide

 The system works through three main components:

-Events: These are standard Laravel events that implement the ShouldBroadcast interface.
-When you fire these events, Laravel automatically broadcasts them to connected clients.
+Events: Standard Laravel events that implement the ShouldBroadcast interface.
+Fire these events and Laravel automatically broadcasts them to connected clients.

 REVERB_APP_ID=your_app_id